ibm-cloud-docs/solution-tutorials/vpc-pps-basics.hidden.md

    ```
    {: screen}

 1. Repeat the `curl` command several times.
-Notice how it returns a different name as it goes through all the virtual server instances attached to the backend pool of the Private Path Service NLB.
+Notice how it shows a different output as it goes through all the virtual server instances attached to the backend pool of the Private Path Service NLB.

 Congratulations, your Private Path service is working as expected and is ready to be published for others to consume.